Map Projections #

 John Parr Snyder (1926-1997) was a chemical engineer working for CIBA-Geigy with a lifelong interest in maps and map projections.
 At the age of 50, in 1976, he attended a cartography conference and learned about the need for a new projection to be used with Landsat satellites data.
 He designed what become known as the Space Oblique Mercator and offered it free to US Geological Survey (USGS).
 Two years later he was working in USGS and, in 1987, he published this compendium of map projections.

 I am not claiming any intellectual rights: this is a transcription in a new form of the original publication and it is done only as a tribute to a truly valuable work.
 All rights remain with the original copyright holders.
 I am inclined to believe that, as a U.S. government work, the original publication is in public domain (see this reference).
 As such, this online manual would also be in public domain.
-However, I am no lawyer and may want to verify this information.
+However, I am no lawyer and you may want to verify this information.

 Contents #